thebobfather2/buildtorarity/README.md

 <br></br>
 WAGMI

-## TOO ADD
+## Notes to myself to add (disregard if you're not me lol)
-Line 300 text for sol fee to upgrade
+Line 300 - custom text for upgrade instructions